Boosting Sparsity in Graph Decompositions with QAOA Sampling: Introduction

-\begin{itemize} \item \textbf{Graph decomposition problem.} We extend the minimum Birkhoff decomposition problem from bipartite graphs to arbitrary graphs (Sec.~\ref{sec:graph_scheduling}) and introduce a problem model based on symmetric doubly substochastic matrices (Sec.~\ref{sec:model-dependent}).
-This extension is important because it enables the modelling of a broader class of practically-relevant networks, including low-degree graphs that can be efficiently encoded with 50+ qubits in current quantum hardware (Sec.~\ref{sec:hardware_graphs}).
+\begin{itemize} \item \textbf{Graph decomposition problem.} We generalise the minimum Birkhoff decomposition problem from bipartite to arbitrary graphs (Sec.~\ref{sec:graph_scheduling}) and propose a mathematical model based on symmetric doubly substochastic matrices.
+The proposed model enables the modelling of low-degree networks that map efficiently to 50+ qubits on current hardware.

-\item \textbf{E-FCFW algorithm + QAOA matchings.} We devise a new algorithm, E-FCFW, for solving the graph decomposition problem (Sec.~\ref{sec:algorithms}).
-This algorithm extends the Fully-Corrective Frank-Wolfe (FCFW) method (see, e.g.~\cite{jaggi2013revisiting}) to make use of a subroutine for sampling matchings.
-We show how to design such a subroutine using QAOA (Sec.~\ref{sec:qaoa}).
-In particular, we model the problem of finding a maximum-weight matching as a constrained discrete optimisation problem, which we then map to a QUBO formulation with penalty terms in the objective.
-The motivation for using QAOA is to leverage its limited solution quality at low circuit depths to sample high-weight matchings while promoting diverse edge usage across the graph.